CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter 2C - Orbits.md

 ```
 $\blacksquare$.

-In order to get, geocentric coordinates, which we will denote by $(\xi, \psi, \zeta)$, we simply subtract the Earth's cartesian coordinates from the target's.
+In order to get geocentric coordinates, which we will denote by $(\xi, \psi, \zeta)$, we simply subtract the Earth's cartesian coordinates from the target's.
 ```math
  \begin{bmatrix}
 \xi_{\text{Planet}} \\ \psi_{\text{Planet}} \\ \zeta_{\text{Planet}}